Math Homework. Do It Faster, Learn It Better.

 The method of multiplying rational expressions is same as the method of multiplying fractions .
 That is, just multiply the numerators to get the numerator of the product and multiply the denominators to get the denominator of the product.

-For all rational expressions and with and , .
+For all rational expressions a b and c d with b 0 and d 0 , a b c d = a c b d .

 Example: